sjoerdev/sjoerdev.github.io/content/posts/jai-guide.md

 you can get the memory adress of the first element in an array using the `array.data` member.

-Both Static Arrays and Dynamic Arrays are autocasted to Array Views if the array view is a parameter.
-Because strings are array views with u8, both share the same definition.
+both static arrays and dynamic arrays are automatically casted to array views (slices) if the array view is a parameter.

 regular arrays:
 ```jai